-Tests and Exams: The midterm test and the final exam have multiple choice and/or problem-based questions.
+Tests and Exams: The midterm test and the final exam may have multiple choice, calculation, and written answer problems.
 Only non-programmable calculators will be allowed into the exams.
 Dictionaries are NOT allowed into the examinations.
 No other materials of any kind may be used during the exams.

 Students are responsible for material covered in the lectures as well as the assigned text material.
+Self-study material will be included for exams.

 Students are REQUIRED TO COMPLETE ALL WRITTEN and ORAL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
-Failure to complete a component will result in a grade of zero for that component.
+Failure to complete a component will result in a grade of zero for that component and may result in a zero for the course.